AGREETT-funded faculty

 Susanne Hinrichs

-Extension Educator, Ag Business Management
+Extension educator, Ag Business Management

 Hinrichs provides support and leadership to the Extension Women in Agriculture Network, as well as serving as an Extension educator on the Agricultural Business Management team.
 The Extension Women in Ag Network is focused on educating farm and ranch women, as well as women who work with farmers and ranchers, on relevant topics in the agriculture sector.
 As an Ag Business Management educator, she provides education on farm business transition, agricultural policy, and the five risk areas of farming, including financial, human resource, legal, marketing and production risks.
 Hinrichs previously served as a regional director with U of M Extension and grew up on a small grains, beef, and sheep farm in northwest Minnesota.
 She holds degrees in Marketing/Ag Economics and Leadership & Public Affairs with a concentration on evaluation methods.